SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

-# ComfyUI Workflow V1.0 Converter by Seth A. Robinson
+# ComfyUI Workflow V1.0 Converter End Point

 ## Overview
-Adds a `/workflow/convert` endpoint to ComfyUI that converts non-API workflow formats to API format
+Adds a `/workflow/convert` endpoint to ComfyUI that converts non-API workflow formats to API format.
+The "Save (API)" client-end Javascript logic has been converted to python so it can run server side.

 ## Features
 - Converts non-API workflows to the exact format produced by ComfyUI's "Save (API)" function